Complete Security and Compliance Setup

 Even experienced merchants encounter challenges.
 Here's how to handle common situations:

-- Locked out of Admin due to 2FA: Ask another Admin to go to System > Permissions > All Users, edit your user, and click
+- Ask another Admin to go to System > Permissions > All Users, edit your user, and click Reset 2FA

-Reset 2FA.
-If no other Admin exists, a developer can run: bin/magento twofactorauth:reset
+- If no other Admin exists, a developer can run: bin/magento twofactorauth:reset <username>

-- Checkout issues after enabling HTTPS: Clear caches/CDN, ensure base URLs are https in Stores > Configuration > General > Web
+- Ensure base URLs are https in Stores > Configuration > General > Web

 Continue Learning